ISDworker/Xrover/README.md

 # Xrover
-A rover that can climb obstacle and shoot VR video
+## A rover that can climb obstacle and shoot VR video
+All right, actually it's just a project for a course :)
+~~ ISDN2400